 UC Berkeley School of Information: Master of Science

-Transdisciplinary perspectives of societal, legal and ethical consequences of technology on society.
+Transdisciplinary perspectives on societal, legal and ethical impacts of technology on society.
 (MIMS program)

 Télécom Paris: Engineering degree (undergrad + MS)

-Two years of intensive preparatory classes in mathematics and physics for Télécom's competitive admission exam.
-The Télécom degree provides a broad technical understanding of computational systems and networks.
+Télécom is France's top Computer Science school.
+Two years of intensive mathematics and physics classes prepare for the competitive admission exam.
+The Télécom degree captures a broad technical understanding of computational systems and networks.
 Double-degree master with Eurecom with a specialisation in Data Science.

 Experience in Industry

 Algorithm Designer @Bloom (2018): Design an influence ranking model for social media posts.

 Algorithm Designer @Jalgos (2016): Design and Implementation of data-intensive algorithmic solutions for Fortune 500 companies.